-RELG 130 Living Religions of the World RELG 301 Methods and Theories in the Study of Religion RELG 491 Seminar in Contemporary Religious Issues

-Electives: 6 units chosen from among RELG courses with no more than one additional unit at the 100-level.
+RELG 130 Living Religions of the World RELG 301 Methods and Theories in the Study of Religion RELG 491 Seminar in Contemporary Religious Issues Electives: 6 units chosen from among RELG courses with no more than one additional unit at the 100-level.
 Relevant courses from other disciplines may be counted toward the major with the permission of the department.
+One relevant HNRS/INQ course (270, 271, 300, or May Term) can be counted toward the major with the permission of the department.
 The department honors its Lutheran heritage and offers many courses in the Christian tradition.
 Students who wish to specialize in the Christian tradition should choose their electives from among the following: RELG 102, 201, 202, 210, 212, 216, 220, 225, 231, 246, 282, 284, 286, 317, 340.
 Topic courses and independent studies may be counted as appropriate with the approval of the department.
 Students who wish to pursue graduate work in Religious Studies are encouraged to take relevant history and language courses while at Roanoke College.

-Minor in Religious Studies

-A minor in Religious Studies requires completion of 6 units: Required: RELG 130 Living Religions of the World

-RELG 301 Methods and Theories in the Study of Religion

-Electives: 4 units chosen from among RELG courses with no more than one additional unit at the 100-level.
+Minor in Religious Studies A minor in Religious Studies requires completion of 6 units: Required: RELG 130 Living Religions of the World RELG 301 Methods and Theories in the Study of Religion Electives: 4 units chosen from among RELG courses with no more than one additional unit at the 100-level.
 Relevant courses from other disciplines may be counted toward the minor with permission of the department.

-Concentration in Parish Youth Leadership

-Students from any department may pursue a concentration in Parish Youth Leadership.
-The concentration requires six units:

-- RELG 225 Religious Life of Young Adults - One unit of relevant internship experience - Three units in the Christian religious tradition chosen from RELG 102, 201, 202, 210, 212, 216, 220, 231, 246, 282, 284, 286, 317, 340.
+One relevant HNRS/INQ course (270, 271, 300, or May Term) can be counted towards the minor with the permission of the department.
+Concentration in Parish Youth Leadership Students from any department may pursue a concentration in Parish Youth Leadership.
+The concentration requires six units: - RELG 225 Religious Life of Young Adults - One unit of relevant internship experience - Three units in the Christian religious tradition chosen from RELG 102, 201, 202, 210, 212, 216, 220, 231, 246, 282, 284, 286, 317, 340.
 Topic courses and independent studies may be counted as appropriate with the approval of the department. - One unit in an allied field, such as EDUC 250, PSYC 101, SOCI 101, 201, 224, 226, 229, 235, 236, INQ 260PY, 260SO, PHIL 223 or any RELG course not exclusively focused in the Christian religious tradition.
 Relevant courses offered by other programs or under INQ may be counted with the approval of the department.

-Concentration in Theology

-Students from any department may pursue a concentration in Theology.
+Concentration in Theology Students from any department may pursue a concentration in Theology.
 The concentration requires the completion of 6 units.
 Up to 2 of these units may be language courses in Greek, Hebrew, or Latin.
 The remainder of the units taken must be chosen from 102, 201, 202, 210, 212, 216, 220, 225, 231, 246, 282, 284, 286, 317, 340 and PHIL 251 or 253.
 Topics courses and independent studies in RELG may be counted as appropriate with the approval of the department.
 Relevant courses offered by other programs or under INQ may be counted with the approval of the department.

-RELG 102 Introduction to Christian Theology

-An examination of the basic tenets of Christian belief, its scriptures, its moral teachings, and way of life.
-(1) Lecture: 3 hrs/wk.

-RELG 103 The Jewish Tradition

-An overview of the history of Judaism, its teachings, and its traditions.
-(1)
+RELG 102 Introduction to Christian Theology An examination of the basic tenets of Christian belief, its scriptures, its moral teachings, and way of life.
+(1) Lecture: 3 hrs./wk.
+RELG 103 The Jewish Tradition An overview of the history of Judaism, its teachings, and its traditions.
+(1) Lecture: 3 hrs./wk.

 RELG 130 Living Religions of the World

 The major living religions of the world; their sources, nature, and attempt to deal with certain human problems.

+Lecture: 3 hrs./wk.